 Adrian began his career as an educator with the New York Film Academy, where in addition to teaching acting and filmmaking, he developed the acting program that was launched as the Academy's acting school in 2003.
 In 2009, Adrian moved to the School of Creative and Performing Arts (SOCAPA), where he was head of the acting program, and eventually, director of the L.A. campus.
 Since then he has developed and taught courses at Brooklyn College, University of Nevada - Reno, New York Conservatory of Dramatic Arts, Kean University, and Lafayette College.
 As a guest artist, Adrian has led workshops at the American Academy of Dramatic Arts (AADA) and Sierra Nevada College.

-He is currently Associate Director of the Broadway production of Stephen Adly Guirgis' Pulitzer Prize winning play Between Riverside and Crazy, which opened November 30, 2022.
+Adrian was Associate Director of the 2022-2023 Broadway production of Stephen Adly Guirgis' Pulitzer Prize winning play Between Riverside and Crazy, which opened November 30, 2022.
 Recently, he directed Margaret Ladd and Lyle Kessler in Lyle's play Obituary as part of LAByrinth Theater Company's 23rd Annual Barn Series.
-As Associate Artistic Director of Hudson Theatre Works (Weekhawken, NJ), recent credits include Eugene O'Neill's Hughie (actor), the world premiere of Neil LaBute’s A Good Thing (director), and the world premiere of John Patrick Shanley’s A Wake (producer).
+As Associate Artistic Director of Hudson Theatre Works (Weekhawken, NJ), credits include Eugene O'Neill's Hughie (actor), the world premiere of Neil LaBute’s A Good Thing (director), and the world premiere of John Patrick Shanley’s A Wake (producer).

 Among his many theatre and film credits, Adrian has worked in association with Studio USA/Universal, NBC (Law & Order and SNL), Greg Stump Productions / Delamo Films, Setton Sun Productions, Four Act Films, Atlantic Theater Company, Second Stage Theater, LAByrinth Theater Company, The Amoralists Theatre Company, HB Playwrights Foundation, Theatre Row, and 59E59 Theaters.